timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/uninstall/Readme.md

 ## Task

-Purge any unecessary packages from the package.json found in the `./uninstall` directory.
+Purge the package from both the package.json and the `node_modules` directory found in the `./uninstall` directory with a single npm command.

 Run `verify` to proceed.